4 Steps to Obtaining an SBA Loan

 - Purchase agreement

-SBA loan applications vary by lender, but they typically request basic information about the nature of the business and the intended purpose of the loan.
-SBA loans require the following forms:
+SBA loan applications vary by lender.
+They typically request basic information about the nature of the business and the intended purpose of the loan.
+Most SBA loans require the following forms:

 - This form was required because Mary had hired me to assist with the loan application.
 The form details how much was paid for the services rendered.

 Last, is the loan application timeline.
-Like any loan process, the SBA loan process is detailed.
-However, over the past decade the ability for lenders to close SBA loans in as few as 30 days is remarkable.
+Like any loan process, the SBA loan process is very detailed.
+However, over the past decade, lenders have been able to close SBA loans in as few as 30 days.
+That is remarkable!
 Mary and I were able to secure an SBA loan in 31 days.
-The SBA loan timeline from start to finish looked like the following:

 - Preparation of SBA Application – This included the completion of the above named 4 steps which took approximately a week.

-- Letter of Intent – Upon completion of the application, the lender provided a letter of intent, documenting how much Mary qualified for and terms of the loan.
+- Letter of Intent – Upon completion of the application, the lender provided a letter of intent.
+This documented how much Mary qualified for.
+It also detailed the terms of the loan.
 Mary submitted a signed letter of intent along with a small deposit.

 - Underwriting – The underwriting process varies by business and lender.
-In my experience, underwriting takes between 2 to 3 weeks based on the need for further verification of financials and plans for loan proceeds.
+In my experience, underwriting takes between 2 to 3 weeks.
+It is based on the need for further verification of financials and plans for loan proceeds.
 Mary’s experience with the underwriting process took about two weeks.

-The SBA loan process may seem tedious, but if prepared, the process can be much faster.
-Working with an experienced SBA lender can make this process much easier.
-Because SBA loans represent a government program, small business owners, like Mary, know beforehand how to prepare and secure a loan quickly.
+In conclusion, working with an experienced SBA lender can make this process much easier and faster.
+SBA loans represent a government program.
+This means small business owners know beforehand how to prepare and secure a loan quickly.
 See also, Choosing an SBA Lender.

 With the acquisition of the bookkeeping business, Mary was on her way to building a more sustainable business model.
-My experience with Mary provided a great learning experience about the SBA loan process, but it also gave me a clearer picture of the mission of the SBA – helping small businesses to succeed.
+My experience with Mary provided a great learning experience about the SBA loan process.
+It also gave me a clearer picture of the mission of the SBA – helping small businesses to succeed.